-We talk about careers like they’re ladders.
+We talk about career identity shifts like they’re ladders.

 They’re not.